Stability and convergence of multi-converter systems using projection-free power-limiting droop control: Introduction

-Compared with conventional grid-forming droop control~\cite{CDA1993}, power-limiting droop control~\cite{DLK2019,IG2025} explicitly accounts for active power limits of resources interfaced by power converters.
-Moreover, the frequency dynamics of a network of VSCs using power-limiting droop control can be expressed as projected dynamical system~\cite{IG2025}.
-To characterize the steady-states of these networked dynamics, a generic constrained network flow problem can be formulated whose associated primal-dual dynamics are distinct from the networked dynamics and cannot be implemented using only local information~\cite{IG2025}.
-However, leveraging a change of coordinates to edge coordinates~\cite{ZM2011}, the Carath\'eodory solutions of the projected networked dynamics turn out to be asymptotically stable with respect to Karush-Kuhn-Tucker (KKT) points of the constrained flow problem in edge coordinates.
-Specifically, in edge coordinates, the primal-dual dynamics associated with the constrained flow problem and the projected networked dynamics coincide.
-This, enables to represent the networked dynamics a primal-dual dynamics and apply well-known stability results~\cite{CMC2016}.
+This enables representing the networked dynamics as primal-dual dynamics and apply well-known stability results~\cite{CMC2016}.
 Notably, the networked dynamics in nodal coordinates are globally asymptotically stable with respect to the set of optimizers of its associated constrained network problem in nodal coordinates~\cite{IG2025}.
 This result directly establishes frequency stability and synchronization of networks of converters using power-limiting grid-forming droop control.
-In addition, upon convergence, the converters exhibit power-sharing properties similar to so-called power-sharing in unconstrained droop control\cite{SDB2013}.
+In addition, upon convergence, the converters exhibit power-sharing properties similar to power-sharing in unconstrained droop control~\cite{SDB2013}.

 However, the discontinuity of power-limiting droop control hinders convergence analysis and no convergence rate is provided in~\cite{IG2025}.
-In particular, while the stability of the common primal-dual gradient descent is well-studied as a discontinuous dynamical (e.g., \cite{CMC2016}), well-known results do not provide a convergence rate.
-However, from a practical point of view, bounds on the convergence rate are crucial for, e.g., tuning controls and analyzing performance.
-To address this challenge, continuous primal-dual dynamics associated with an augmented Lagrangian have been introduced that are exponentially stability and admit rigorous bounds on the convergence rate~\cite{QL2019, TQL2020}.
+From a practical point of view, bounds on the convergence rate are crucial for, e.g., tuning controls and analyzing performance.
+To address this challenge, continuous primal-dual dynamics associated with an augmented Lagrangian have been introduced that are exponentially stable and admit rigorous bounds on the convergence rate~\cite{QL2019, TQL2020}.

-Our main contribution is to leverage the projection-free primal-dual dynamics~\cite{TQL2020} to develop a novel projection-free power-limiting droop control, establish semi-global exponential stability of the resulting networked multi-converter frequency dynamics with respect to KKT points of an associated constrained flow problem, obtain a bound on the convergence rate of the networked multi-converter dynamics, and analyze the impact of control gains and network parameters on the convergence rate.
+The main contribution of this work is to leverage the projection-free primal-dual dynamics~\cite{TQL2020} to develop a novel projection-free power-limiting droop control, establish semi-global exponential stability of the resulting networked multi-converter frequency dynamics with respect to KKT points of an associated constrained flow problem, obtain a bound on the convergence rate of the networked multi-converter dynamics, and analyze the impact of control gains and network parameters on the convergence rate.

 In particular, our projection-free power-limiting droop control results in projection-free networked dynamics whose Carath\'eodory solutions are semi-globally exponentially stable with respect to KKT points of the constrained flow problem introduced in~\cite{IG2025}.
 To obtain this result, we show that the projection-free networked dynamics corresponds to the primal-dual dynamics of the constrained network flow problem in edge coordinates.
 Therefore, all existing results on the properties of the KKT points of the constrained flow problem (e.g., synchronous frequency) and steady states of projection-based power-limiting droop control~\cite{IG2025} immediately hold for the proposed projection-free power-limiting droop control.